NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 const client = new WHIPClient(url, videoElement);
 ```

-Once the creator grants permission to their camera and microphone, live video and audio will automatically start being streamed to Cloudflare, using WebRTC.
+Once the creator grants permission to their camera and microphone, live video and audio will automatically start being streamed to Khulnasoft, using WebRTC.

 You can also use this URL with any client that supports the [WebRTC-HTTP ingestion protocol (WHIP)](https://www.ietf.org/id/draft-ietf-wish-whip-06.html).
-See [supported WHIP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Cloudflare Stream.
+See [supported WHIP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Khulnasoft Stream.

 ## Step 3: Play live video using WHEP

-Copy the URL from the `webRTCPlayback` key in the API response (see above), or directly from the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs).
+Copy the URL from the `webRTCPlayback` key in the API response (see above), or directly from the [Khulnasoft Dashboard](https://dash.Khulnasoft.com/?to=/:account/stream/inputs).
 There are no limits on the number of concurrent viewers.

 Paste this URL into the provided [WHEP example code](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/whep.html#L13).